SumerSaultTech/SaultoMVP1/ETL.md

 ETL is idempotent: re-running upserts/overwrites the same time buckets, so frequent runs are safe.

-## Scheduling Strategy
+## Scheduling Strategy (Implemented)
-- Base loop runs every minute in `SyncScheduler`.
+- Base loop runs every minute in the new `EtlScheduler` (`server/services/etl-scheduler.ts`).
-- Each company/connector has a 15-minute schedule by default; on successful sync, a daily ETL is run.
+- Each company is given a 15-minute ETL schedule by default with periods `['monthly']`.
-- Enhancement (to implement): add an ETL schedule independent of connector syncs:
-  - Maintain `scheduledEtls` with `{ companyId, periods: string[], interval: number, lastRunAt, nextRunAt, enabled }`.
-  - On each minute tick, run due ETL jobs for configured periods (e.g., `monthly`).
-  - Default: add `addScheduledEtl(company.id, ['monthly'], 15)` for all companies.
+- For each due job, `runETLJob({ companyId, periodType, forceRefresh: true })` is invoked.
+- Default window per period type:
+  - monthly: `startOfMonth(..)`..`today`
+  - weekly: last 7 days (when enabled)
+  - quarterly: ~3 months back (can refine to `startOfQuarter`..`today`)
+  - yearly: Jan 1 of current year..`today`
+- Connector `SyncScheduler` still runs independently and triggers a separate daily ETL after connector syncs.

+## Wiring
+- `server/services/etl-scheduler.ts` is imported in `server/routes.ts` alongside other services:
+  - `import { etlScheduler } from "./services/etl-scheduler";`
+- Inside `registerRoutes()`, we reference the instance to confirm initialization (similar to `syncScheduler`).
+  - This ensures the scheduler starts when the server boots during `npm run dev` or in production.

 ## Database Contract
 - Required function: `populate_company_metrics_time_series(bigint, text, date, date)`